harmonylang/harmonylang/README.md

 Installs the latest version of Harmony into the extension's directory.
 This requires `Python 3.6` (or higher) and a `C` compiler.
 Sets the directory where Harmony is installed as the extension's `libraryPath` configuration value.

-- `Add Harmony Library Path`

-Shows a File Explorer Dialog box to open a folder.
-The opened folder's path is set as the extension's `libraryPath` configuration value, which points to the directory containing a Harmony compiler/model-checker.

 - `End All Harmony Processes`

 Ends all processes created and managed by this extension.
 This includes running a Harmony program that does not terminate in a timely manner.